 A Safe Sedation Option

 Delivering sedation through an IV is a very safe method for encouraging relaxation during oral surgery.
 The goal of IV sedation is to administer as little medication as possible while still providing maximum comfort.
-Since you are connected to the supply of medication throughout the procedure, Dr. Emery or Dr. Wooten will be able to monitor your levels and maintain a consistent level of sedation.
+Since you are connected to the supply of medication throughout the procedure, Dr. Emery, Dr. Wooten, or Dr. Manuel will be able to monitor your levels and maintain a consistent level of sedation.
 At any time, he can supply the antidote to reverse the effects of the medication and return you to consciousness.

 Preparing for Sedation